meribold/meribold.org/_drafts/critique-of-rms-open-letter.md

 "is no space to argue over whether a comment was transphobic".

 I only looked into two paragraph's of the open letter's appendix in depth and can't comment on the rest.
 Maybe the rest is completely fair.
-To reiterate, this blog post is not a defense of RMS but only a critique of the open letter.
+And to reiterate, this blog post is not a defense of RMS but only a critique of the open letter.

 Generally I doubt that many people looked into many of the accusations before signing the letter.
 One of the original signatories told me that, "from a practical perspective,